fdsCG/techio-java-template/markdowns/welcome.md

 # Java Exercise Demo

-This example shows how a user interacts with your programming content.

 @[Can you return the sum of elements in an array of integers?]({"stubs": ["src/main/java/com/yourself/Sum.java"], "command": "com.yourself.SumTest#test"})

 To get more information about how to inject programming exercices please refer to the [documentation]().